WhatsApp beta for Android renews contacts, improves temporary messages and other changes

 New contact view

-The first of the changes started rolling out a few days ago through the beta, but was still reluctant to appear for many users: the redesign of the contact information screen or group.
+The first of the changes started rolling out a few days ago through the beta, but was still reluctant to appear for many users: the redesign of a contact information screen or group.

 The change can go unnoticed if not paid attention, with a more modern design, circular profile photos and shortcuts to start a chat, call or video call just below, also including the last connection time and the last status.
 This redesign is also available in the group information.